-Kevin Moore, Shepton High School, Humanities Teacher
+Kevin Moore, Shepton High School Humanities Teacher

 Growing up in Plano ISD as an "apartment kid," Kevin Moore was aware his family was different from other Plano families.
-Instead of beach vacations, he spent his summers at the Schimelpfenig Public Library looking forward to the start of a new school year.
-"School was my safe place."
+Schimelpfenig Public Library looking forward to the start of a

-Beginning his career as an actor, Mr. Moore is now, a 15-year veteran teacher at Shepton High School, helping to provide Shepton students with the safe learning environment he experienced as a Plano student.
-According to Jeffery Bannon Shepton High School principal, "Mr. Moore is an invaluable asset to our students, parents, staff, community, campus and district.
+We can do this.
+We're educators.
+We were born to make a difference. veteran teacher at Shepton High School, helping to provide Shepton students with the safe learning environment he experienced as a Plano student.
+According to leffery Bannon Shepton High School principal, "Mr. Moore is an invaluable asset to our students. parents, staff, community, campus and district.
 Regardless of what or who he is teaching, Mr. Moore has a heart for kids and believes that all students can succeed."

-Whether helping students simulate a Soviet factory to illustrate the workings of a communist economic system, coaching students on the finer points of cross-examination in debate or giving vows to 50 freshman and sophomore "monks" in humanities, Mr. Moore's teaching philosophy has remained the same "to provide students with challenging and relevant experiences in a safe environment, and they will meet (or exceed) even the highest expectations."
+Whether helping students simulate a Soviet factory to illustrate the workings of a communist economic system, coaching students on the finer points of crossexamination in debate or giving vows to 50 freshman and sophomore "monks" in humanities, Mr. Moore's teaching philosophy has remained the same "to provide students with challenging and relevant experiences in a safe environment, and they will meet (or exceed) even the highest expectations."

 Mr. Moore believes that risk-taking is essential and knows risks can bring rewards.
 Mistakes are inevitable, but they are also an invaluable component of the learning process.
-Students can be afraid to take risks or engage in thought processes that are outside the norm or beyond expectations.
-"I work hard to earn the trust of my students - if they believe that I see their success and growth as my top priority, then they will be more likely to reach beyond their comfort zone."
+Students can be afraid to take risks or engage in thought processes that are outside the norm or beyond expectations."
+I work hard to earn the trust of my students - if they believe that I see their success and growth as my top priority, then they will be more likely to reach beyond their comfort zone."

-Every year, he says he commits to taking this journey with his students.
-"Together we will celebrate successes, grow from mistakes and learn about ourselves and others.
+Every year, he says he commits to taking this journey with his students."Together we will celebrate successes, grow from mistakes and learn about ourselves and others.
 I hope my students know, as I have learned from my humble beginnings as an "apartment kid," that it's not where you start that matters; it's where you go from there."